Billiam/create-itch-tailwind/README.md

 * Automatically prefix all new classes with `-custom` in the CSS and HTML output

 ## Usage

+Itch tailwind is designed to create one css file and one html file in an output directory, which you can then copy to your itch.io page.

 ### Generate a new project